John Keigwin

 John Keigwin (1641–1716) was a Cornish antiquary, born at Mousehole, Cornwall.
 He was a leading member of a group of antiquaries in west Penwith: this group also included John and Thomas Boson, William Gwavas, Thomas Tonkin, William Borlase, Oliver Pender, and James Jenkins of Alverton.
 His teacher was John Boson.
 In addition to Cornish and English, Keigwin had a command of the French, Latin, Greek and Hebrew languages.

 Family background

 Keigwin was the son of Martin Keigwin and his second wife, Elizabeth, née Scawen.
 This made him the nephew of William Scawen, another scholar of the Cornish language.

 Works

 Keigwin undertook translations of Pascon agan Arluth and Creacon of the World.
 These were later published by Davies Gilbert in 1826 and 1827 respectively.

 He also translated into Cornish King Charles I's letter to the people of Cornwall, written at Sudeley Castle in 1643.

 Criticism

-The scholars Edward Lhuyd and William Borlase described Keigwin's knowledge of the Cornish language as "profound and complete", but later commentators have been more critical.

-Henry Jenner noted "extraordinary mistakes" in Keigwin's translations of Pascon and Creacon.
-Elsewhere, Jenner and Peter Berresford Ellis observed that, in his translation of King Charles's letter, Keigwin used the Hebrew word for war, milchamath, instead of bresel.
+Henry Jenner said there were "extraordinary mistakes" in Keigwin's translations of Pascon and Creacon.
+Elsewhere, Jenner and Peter Berresford Ellis said that, in his translation of King Charles's letter, Keigwin used the Hebrew word for war, milchamath, instead of bresel.

-Robert Morton Nance regarded Keigwin's Cornish as poor.
-However, E. G. Retallack Hooper maintained that criticism resulted in part from the way Davies Gilbert had edited his writings: Gilbert did not understand any Cornish himself, and was unable to read Keigwin's handwriting properly.

-Although Keigwin's reputation in Cornwall was good, his work was neglected until it was reexamined by Whitley Stokes and others.
+Keigwin's reputation in Cornwall was good.
+His work was neglected until it was reexamined by Whitley Stokes and others.